-    Note well: This means that cognition is a winnowing of awareness down to a sharp, highly refined, highly self-conscious form of awareness with a clearly defined subject-object dichotomy.
+Note well: This means that cognizance is a winnowing of awareness down to a sharp, highly refined, highly self-conscious form of awareness with a clearly defined subject-object dichotomy.
 When we think about what something is, we are excluding much more about it than we include.
 By necessity, we must ignore most of the context that actually makes the thing what it is.
 (You could say, as I do here, that we focus on its “isness” and tune out most of its “suchness.”)
 So we become more selectively attentive as we move along this evolutionary spectrum, while in the broader sense we grow less aware.
 This is why the human person has such vast stores of subconsciousness outside of their selective attention.

 We have probably all experienced how the emotion of love pulls us out of our sense of isolation to meet someone or something in a sense of commonality or union– though perhaps an exclusive union because the emotion is focused only on who or what we love.
-Divine love, the full metaphysical experience beyond cognition, is exactly that, without exclusion.
+Divine love, the full metaphysical experience beyond cognizance, is exactly that, without exclusion.

 To become aware of your awareness of awareness of awareness, and see definitively that your cognition machine is part of the environment it observes, is to see yourself and the world as God would see yourself and the world: a unity.
 It’s really that simple.